 Internal and External Parasites in Dogs and Cats

-Oral tablets or liquid medications are available for effective deworming.
 Please speak to the primary care veterinarians at CityU VMC to discuss deworming protocols for your pets.

-Even with stringent prevention, a yearly blood test for heartworm is recommended.
-Should your pet be overdue their heartworm prevention or if your puppy has not started heartworm prevention by 6 months of age, please arrange an appointment with the primary care veterinarians at CityU VMC for a blood test prior to giving any heartworm prevention products.
+Please arrange an appointment with the primary care veterinarians at CityU VMC for a blood test prior to giving any heartworm prevention products.